8i/UnityPlugin_Documentation/docs/source/Quick Start.rst

     8. At the bottom of the inspector click 'Add Component' and search for "HvrRender".
 Click it to add it to the `Main Camera`.
     9. Position the `Main Camera` in front of the HvrActor.

     The HvrActor should now be visible in the Unity Editor Game View.
+However it might be be darker than the surrounding enviornment because the traditional light doesn't light the actors we just made.
+In order to light it properly:

+    10. Select the 'Directional Light' object or create it if you don't have one already.
+    11. At the bottom of the inspector click 'Add Component' and search for 'HvrLight'.
+Click it to add it to the 'Directional Light'.

-    If the HvrActor or HvrRender components do not appear in the Unity Menus, double check the installation instructions or the Troubleshooting section of this documentation.
+    If the HvrActor, HvrRender or HvrLight components do not appear in the Unity Menus, double check the installation instructions or the Troubleshooting section of this documentation.

 Build
 -----